rwilliams/jrubywiki/Building-Graal.md

 JRuby+Truffle is designed to be run with a JVM that has the Graal compiler.
-The easiest way to get this is by downloading the [GraalVM](Downloading GraalVM), but if you are using the `truffle-head` branch this may not be compatible with the version of the Truffle API used, and you may need to build and JVM with Graal for yourself.
+The easiest way to get this is by downloading the [GraalVM](Downloading GraalVM), but if you are using the `truffle-head` branch this may not be compatible with the version of the Truffle API used, and you may need to build a JVM with Graal for yourself.

 https://wiki.openjdk.java.net/display/Graal/Instructions